-William M. (Bill) McSwain practices in the area of litigation with a focus on white-collar criminal matters and complex business litigation.
+William M. (Bill) McSwain practices in the area of litigation with a focus on white-collar criminal matters, internal investigations and complex business litigation.
 Bill is the immediate past U.S. Attorney for the Eastern District of Pennsylvania (EDPA), which is one of the nation’s most populous districts, with nearly six million people residing within Philadelphia and its eight surrounding counties.
 As U.S. Attorney, he served as the chief federal law enforcement officer in the EDPA, responsible for all federal criminal prosecutions, investigations and civil litigation involving the United States.
 He supervised a staff of approximately 300, including more than 140 Assistant U.S. Attorneys, at offices in Philadelphia and Allentown, PA.

 Bill understands that, in a very real sense, anybody or any organization squaring off against the government – especially against the federal government – is an underdog.
-Bill has a long record advocating for clients in those situations.
+Bill has a long record of success advocating for clients in those situations.
 For example, in United States v.
 Bruno, No. 2:13-cr-00039-LS-6 (E.D.
-Pa.), Bill represented a Pennsylvania judge against federal conspiracy, wire fraud and mail fraud charges and won a full acquittal after a two-month jury trial.
+Pa.), he represented a Pennsylvania judge against federal conspiracy, wire fraud and mail fraud charges and won a full acquittal after a two-month jury trial.
 In United States. v.
 Brown, No. 2:12-cr-00367-RBS-1 (E.D.
 Pa.), Bill represented a nationally renowned charter school educator who faced a massive 67-count indictment alleging conspiracy, wire fraud, obstruction of justice and witness tampering.
 After a two-month trial, the jury acquitted Bill’s client on several counts and deadlocked on the others.
 The government eventually withdrew all of the deadlocked charges.

 - Harvard Law School, J.D., 2000

 - Editor, Harvard Law Review

 - Duane Morris LLP